 The other guy that they have, Paul Goldsmith, is an all-star.

-I will guarantee this is the guy that let the ball go yesterday and scored a run for the Red Sox.
+This is the guy that let the ball go yesterday and scored a run for the Red Sox.

-I'm telling you, this has to the pitchers bailed him out.
+I'm telling you, this has to be.

 This guy should go over to the pitcher and say, Thank you for bailing me out.